LukeDS-it/tizen-web-base/README.md

 ## Usage

+### Configure
+Tizen wants your application to have a name, package and version.
+Name and version are interpolated by webpack, taking those defined in the `package.json` file.

+You can edit the `tizen-package` property in the `package.json` to use your custom package name.

+### Develop

 Develop your application code under the `src` directory, making sure to insert some bootstrapping code in the `app.ts` file.